PayFabric/Release-Notes/README.md

 **ADDED.** Support Snap’s Tip amount on MRHPP.

-**ADDED.** Support Partial Reversal, Tip Adjustment and Incremental Authorization for EVO transactions.
+**ADDED.** Support Partial Reversal and Incremental Authorization for EVO transactions.

 **ADDED.** Support Snap’s Multi-Capture function to capture a portion of an Authorization